imaginando/imaginando.github.io/frms/control-panel.md

 - **RANDOM Tune** - Controls the amount of random adjustment applied to each grain tune.
 Randomization is applied everytime a grain is fired.

-- **AMP SPREAD** - Controls the amount of random applied the amplitude of each grain.
+- **AMP SPREAD** - Controls the amount of random applied to the amplitude of each grain.
 Randomization is applied everytime a grain is fired.

 - **STEREO SPREAD** - Controls the amount of random applied to the panning position of each each grain.
 Randomization is applied everytime a grain is fired.